TtheBC01/redis-vector-db/README.md

 The stack defined in `docker-compose.yaml` creates an instance for Redis (for storing vector embeddings), [Ollama](https://ollama.com/) (for creating embeddings), and [FastAPI](https://fastapi.tiangolo.com/) (as a simple "business logic" gateway) as well as an [RQ](https://python-rq.org/) worker service for embedding documents asynchronously.

+**NOTE** Using job queues can offload long-running, computationally intensive processes to other containers keeping server load to a minimum.
+The are processed in FIFO order so you are in less danger of DDOSing your RAG system by leveraging a job queue architecture.

 ## 1. Buid the FastAPI gateway

 First you'll need to build the FastAPI server application in the `/src` directory: